 34 - Indulge in the arts by watching a ballet performance at the War Memorial Opera House.
 The Nutcracker is especially popular during the holidays.

-36 - Be amazed by the plot of Aladdin, which is a Disney musical performance at the Orpheum.
+36 - Be amazed by a live musical performance at the Orpheum.

 37 - Drink some hot chocolate while taking a walk around the block.
 Boulette's Larder offers a divine hot chocolate drink that is much like sipping on a bar of chocolate.

 38 - Enjoy A Christmas Carol performed at the American Conservatory Theatre.

 39 - Pass the time by teaching the kids how to bake some delicious treats.

 40 - Get overloaded by seasonal decorations on the FOOT!
 Luscious Lobbies tour.
 The tour explores Nob Hill and Union Square.